KungAlex/rest-mqtt-proxy/_sources/config/index.rst.txt

+.. _pre-mapping-dir-label:

 PRE_MAPPING_DIR
 ===============
+All files placed in the *PRE_MAPPING_DIR* will used to create resources.

-To Subsrcibe on Topics you can use the follow yaml syntax to define some resources from kind MQTTSubscriptionV1 All files placed in the *PRE_MAPPING_DIR* will used to create resources.
+To Subscribe some Topics you can use the follow yaml syntax to define some resources from kind MQTTSubscriptionV1.

 Filename: example.yaml